home community forums blog

 growth charts

 Is there a pattern of growth that can be used to predict the size a puppy will grow to?
 Do all giant breeds grow at the same rate?
 These are questions we'd like answers to as well.
-We don't currently have enough data to answer these questions, so if you have a giant breed dog, please help us learn more about this topic by submitting your information to the right.
+We don't currently have enough data to answer these questions, so if you have a giant breed dog, please help us learn more about this topic by submitting your information to the growth chart.

 submit your data

-How Much Do You Feed?
+How Much You Are Feeding

 references